 Surly Big Dummy: very stable up to about 80*100 lbs. plus pilot

 Yuba Mundo: very stable to about 200 lbs. plus pilot; the bike is rated for much more, but differences in individual riders’ abilities make it hard to say how easy it is to push that much weight.

 Surly’s Big Dummy ($1799 complete) has a single, purpose-built frame.
-Big Dummy is similar to the Yuba Mundo but 15-20 lbs. lighter, more expensive, and generally spec’d with better components, e.g., disc brakes, bags, and a kickstand are standard on the Big Dummy but extra on the Mundo.
+Big Dummy is similar to the Yuba Mundo but a good 10 lbs. lighter, more expensive, and equipped with disc brakes, which cost extra on the Mundo.
 It can’t stably carry nearly as much as the Mundo, however.
 It’s rated for about 200 lbs. of cargo vs. over 400 lbs. for the Mundo.
-In reality, you start to feel a difference in stability above 100 lbs., and that’s where the Mundo takes over the game.
-For riders wanting to haul up to 100 lbs., however, the Dummy is a great choice.
-It’s also compatible with all XtraCycle accessories and some Mundo accessories as well.
+In reality, you start to feel a difference in stability at around 80 lbs., and that’s where the Mundo takes over the game.
+For riders wanting to haul less than that, the Dummy is a good choice.
+It’s also compatible with all XtraCycle accessories and a few Mundo accessories as well.